Roland Battalion

-In Germany, in November 1941 the Ukrainian personnel of the Legion (Nachtigall and Roland battallions) was reorganized into Schutzmannschaft Battalion 201.
+In Germany, in November 1941 the Ukrainian personnel of the Legion (Nachtigall and Roland battalions) was reorganized into Schutzmannschaft Battalion 201.
 It numbered 650 persons, who served for a year in the occupied Byelorussian Soviet Socialist Republic (present-day Belarus) before disbanding.

 Formation

 Prior to Operation Barbarossa, both Stepan Bandera and Andriy Melnyk, who led rival branches of the Organization of Ukrainian Nationalists actively cooperated with Nazi Germany.
-According to the National Academy of Sciences of Ukraine and other sources, Bandera held meetings with the heads of Germany's intelligence, regarding the formation of the Nachtigall and Roland Battalions.
+According to the National Academy of Sciences of Ukraine and other sources, Bandera held meetings with the heads of Germany's intelligence regarding the formation of the Nachtigall and Roland Battalions.
 On 25 February 1941, the head of the Abwehr, Wilhelm Franz Canaris, sanctioned the creation of the "Ukrainian Legion" under German command.
 The unit would have had 800 persons.
 Roman Shukhevych became a commander of the Legion from the OUN-B side.
 OUN expected that the unit would become the core of the future Ukrainian army.
 In the spring the OUN received 2.5 million marks for subversive activities against the USSR.
 In the spring of 1941 the Legion was reorganized into 2 units.
 One of the units became known as Nachtigall Battalion, a second became the Roland Battalion, and the remainder was immediately dispatched into Soviet Union to sabotage the Red Army's rear.

-The Battalion was set up by the Abwehr and organized by Richard Yary of the OUN(b) in March 1941, prior to the German invasion of the Soviet Union.
-Approximately 350 Bandera's OUN followers were trained at the Abwehr training centre at the Seibersdorf under the command of the former Polish Army major and OUN member Yevhen Pobihushchyi.
+The battalion was set up by the Abwehr and organized by Richard Yary of the OUN(b) in March 1941, prior to the German invasion of the Soviet Union.
+Approximately 350 Bandera's OUN followers were trained at the Abwehr training centre at Seibersdorf under the command of the former Polish Army major and OUN member Yevhen Pobihushchyi.